splunk/kafka-connect-splunk/README.md

 ## Data loss and latency monitoring

-When creating a Splunk Kafka Connector using the REST API, `"splunk.hec.track.data": "true"` can be configured to allow data loss tracking and data collection latency monitoring.
+When creating an instance of Splunk Connect for Kafka using the REST API, `"splunk.hec.track.data": "true"` can be configured to allow data loss tracking and data collection latency monitoring.
 This is accomplished by enriching the raw data with **offset, timestamp, partition, topic** metadata.

 ### Data Loss Tracking
-The Splunk Kafka Connector uses offset to track data loss since offsets in a Kafka topic partition are sequential.
+Splunk Connect for Kafka uses offset to track data loss since offsets in a Kafka topic partition are sequential.
 If a gap is observed in the Splunk software, there is data loss.

 ### Data Latency Tracking
-The Splunk Kafka Connector uses the timestamp of the record to track the time elapsed between the time a Kafka record was created and the time the record was indexed in Splunk.
+Splunk Connect for Kafka uses the timestamp of the record to track the time elapsed between the time a Kafka record was created and the time the record was indexed in Splunk.

 > Note: This setting will only work in conjunction with /event HEC endpoint (`"splunk.hec.raw" : "false"`)

 ### Malformed data

-If the raw data of the Kafka records is a JSON object but is not able to be marshaled, or if the raw data is in bytes but it is not UTF-8 encodable, the Splunk Kafka Connector considers these records malformed.
+If the raw data of the Kafka records is a JSON object but is not able to be marshaled, or if the raw data is in bytes but it is not UTF-8 encodable, Splunk Connect for Kafka considers these records malformed.
 It will log the exception with Kafka specific information (topic, partition, offset) for these records within the console, as well as the malformed records information will be indexed in Splunk.
 Users can search "type=malformed" within Splunk to return any malformed Kafka records encountered.

 ## FAQ